PitPik/circularjs/ARCHITECTURE.md

 Data binding, 1-way or 2-way, can be realized in many ways.
 Data binding plays an important role in communication between a template and its component.

+## Data binding (communication) between components

+Components should be autonomous and therefore not be coupled to any other component.
+Well, this is a theoretical approach.
+It happens quite often that components are somehow dependent on each other.
+Therefore the is several ways to build a connection to eachother (loosly coupled to tighly coupled, although, all are save to use).

+- **Routing** is one way to send information from one component to all others.
+It's very loose as the information being broadcasted is not dependent to/on a specific component.
+- **`subscribe`** is internally pubsub-like, and probably the best known way to pass data along.
+- **`subscribeToComponent`** uses internally also pubsub but is dependend on a component's cr-name.
+It is save to use as it fails silently if the component (cr-name) can not be found.
+- **`cr-input`** is a way to pass data from one component to its child.
+The child knows about it's parent and expects some data being passed on to it.
+The parent might not provide the data though if expected variable name doesn't match the parent ones.
+- **`cr-plugin`** does the same as `cr-input`, the child is though a plugin (directive).
+- **`sendToComponent`** is the most coupled (but still save) way to pass data from one component to another and back.
+It also needs a cr-name of a component to establish the connection and a `onSend()` callback on the named component.
+The sender can receive data back immediately after sending data.

 ## Services
 Service is a broad category encompassing any value, function, or feature that your application needs.